The Vodou Physicist - Cover

 “Yes, but it’s scary in a way.
 I don’t want to go overboard and get on a power trip.
 I really see what you mean about being careful not to influence people just because you can.”

 “There certainly are people who use their emotional power to influence or even control others,” Tamara observed.
-“Some did it in good ways but many more did it for personal gain of some kind.
-Those are the people in the history books, and most of those people weren’t the good ones, either.
-Say, Mom and I plan to have a meeting with the president soon about our Haiti project and we’re both concerned about the criminal violence there lately.”
+“I’m virtually certain that it’s an unconscious ability in most everyone who has it.
+Some use it in good ways but many more use it for personal gain of some kind.
+Those are the people who get written about in the history books—the not-good ones, I mean.
+Say, Mom and I plan to have a meeting with the president soon about our Haiti project and we’re both concerned about the criminal violence there lately.
+Mom was gonna talk to you about that.”

 “Right.
 That part I know.”

-“That area is its origin as I recall, right?”
+“That area is its origin, as I recall, right?”
 Greta asked.

 “Yep.
 It’s called Vodoun locally in Benin and it goes back at least hundreds of years, even before the Dahomey kingdom was formed in the 1700s.
 It’s a common, completely normal religion in Benin, Ghana, Togo, and western Nigeria, and is practiced locally along with Islam and Christianity.
-In many cases, some of the practices of all those religions have become merged.
+In many cases, some of the practices of all those religions have become a bit merged.
 In Benin, Vodoun’s recognized as an official religion and forms of it are observed by about 40 percent of the people.
 As it is in Haiti, it’s a religion where natural spirits are venerated and ancestors are revered.”

 “I know somewhat about the cultures of western Africa—their cultural anthropology, that is,” Greta told her.
 “Not the religions per se.
 The indigenous people in that region are the Fon, Edo, and Yoruba.
+Igbo too.
 There is some limited evidence that at least a portion of the Edo people have roots which go back to migrants from the Nile River valley.
 Those migrants settled the region from Togo to Nigeria and in the eighth century, the Edo established the Kingdom of Benin.
 But there are many Edo people who believe that they have lived in their current location for at least two thousand years and there are many historical artifacts which tend to support this claim.

 “What is very interesting, however, is a cultural commonality that spans the whole north African continent and more.
 Somehow the idea of a hermaphrodite creator god appears in Egypt, Greece, Mesopotamia, and it’s even suggested in the Bible.
-Egypt’s Tatenen; Agdistis of ancient Greece, Rome, and Anatolia; and the Sumerian Ninsianna, are typically viewed as androgynous or hermaphrodite beings who were somehow involved with creation or sustaining the world.
+So we know of Egypt’s Tatenen; Agdistis of ancient Greece, Rome, and Anatolia; and the Sumerian Ninsianna.
+They all are typically viewed as androgynous or hermaphrodite beings who were somehow involved with creation or sustaining the world.
 And in chapter one of the Bible, where one version of the creation of mankind is described, the wording can be interpreted to say, ah, I need to think of exactly how the Hebrew is translated.
 It goes, basically, ‘So God created man in his own image, in the image of God created he him; male and female created he them.’
 Many scholars point to that wording as meaning that Adam and Eve were created as a hermaphrodite, an idea that was very popular around that time, as shown by Plato’s dialogue, the Symposium, which was written about two hundred years after scholars believe chapter one of the Bible was written.

 “And the same kind of hermaphrodite god appears in western Africa’s mythologies; for example, your mom mentioned that the creator god-goddess in Dahomean Vodou is a hermaphrodite.
 Could that idea have come from the Nile valley migrants?
 It’s possible.
 But the hermaphrodite idea may actually be universal, since it also appears in Norse mythology.
 My point is that there appear to be many ancient cultural ties which link the Middle East with western Africa.”